BrainCog-X/Brain-Cog/README.md

 - [How to build a cognitive network](http://www.brain-cog.network/docs/tutorial/How_to_build_a_cognitive_network.html)

 ## Brain-Inspired AI
-braincog currently provides cognitive functions components that can be classified into five categories:
+BrainCog currently provides cognitive functions components that can be classified into five categories:
 * Perception and Learning
 * Decision Making